-Seniors can face a variety of challenges as they age, many of which can be mitigated with the help of professional in-home caregivers who provide high-quality in-home senior care.
-Phoenix families trust in Home Care Assistance to help their elderly loved ones age in place safely and comfortably.
+Seniors can face a variety of challenges as they age, many of which can be mitigated with the help of professional in-home caregivers who provide high-quality senior care.
+Families trust in Phoenix Home Care Assistance to help their elderly loved ones age in place safely and comfortably.

 Here are five Easter-themed activities that are perfect for seniors with Parkinson’s.

 The Alzheimer’s Association reports that 50 to 80 percent of people with Parkinson’s disease develop dementia.
 Brain exercises help strengthen recall, and friends and family can join in as well.
 Here is a fun game your loved one may enjoy playing.

 Assemble 10 small Easter-themed objects on a tray and cover them with a cloth.
 Distribute pens and paper to the players.
 Remove the cloth, set a timer for three minutes, and ask the players to memorize the items on the tray.

 When the timer sounds, cover the objects, then set the timer for five minutes while the players write down items they remember.
 The winner is the individual who accurately recalls the most items.
 Reward the winner with a prize.